huntdatacenter/docs/docs/coordination/agreements/overview.md

 **Send us the text file for activation**

-Download and update the text file with your information and [forward it to us](/contact) for agreement rendering.
+When you have added the information to the text file, forward the text file to us on in the data controller section of our [service desk](/service-desk/data-controller-orders/#add-a-service-center).

 :::